mario-guerra/whisper_transcriber/README.md

 The installer will:
 - Install Homebrew (if needed)
 - Install `fswatch`, `whisper.cpp`, and `terminal-notifier`
+- Install Python 3 (for future speaker identification support)
 - Download the selected Whisper model (may take several minutes)
 - **Install scripts to `~/.local/bin/whisper-transcriber/`** (permanent location)
 - Create required directories (`~/Recordings`, `~/Recordings/archive`, `~/Recordings/transcripts`)
-- Configure the system with timestamps and speaker detection
+- Configure the system with timestamps
 - Install and start the macOS LaunchAgent service
 - Verify everything is working

+**Note:** Speaker identification infrastructure is included but disabled pending pyannote.audio compatibility update.

 **After installation, you can safely delete the project directory** - all scripts are installed to a permanent location.